Eating the right amount of good carbs vs. bad carbs is the key to optimal health and reaching and maintaining your ideal weight.

 Carbohydrates aren't all created equal for numerous reasons, even if they provide the same number of grams of carbs per serving.

-Your body doesn't fully digest or absorb fiber, which is why some people subtract fiber grams from total carbohydrates to determine net carbs.
+Your body doesn't fully digest or absorb fiber, so some people subtract fiber grams from total carbohydrates to determine net carbs.

-The way carb-rich foods affect your blood sugar, keep you full, and contribute to your overall calorie intake is most important for weight management and your overall health.
+How carb-rich foods affect your blood sugar, keep you full, and contribute to your overall calorie intake is most important for weight management and overall health.

 If high-carb foods contain fat in addition to carbohydrates, their calorie content increases.